 Skip to content

 Congressman Hakeem Jeffries would like to invite students to participate in the annual Congressional Art Competition.
-Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.
+Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
+The Artistic Discovery Contest is an opportunity to recognize and encourage artistic talent in the nation, as well as in our congressional district.
 This competition is open to any high school student who resides in New York’s 8th Congressional District.

 We will accept artwork from around the district, the first-place recipient have their artwork displayed in the U.S. Capitol for an entire year.